zwiebert/tronferno-mcu-bin/README.md

 * HTTP feature in Tronferno is new and still under development.
 It will change.
 The beta-branch firmware may be needed for some features described here.

-  * After configuring WIFI/ACCESS you can enter the IP4-Address of the ESP32 into a web browser (javascript needs to be enabled)
+* After configuring WIFI/WLAN access you can enter the IP4-Address of the ESP32 into a web browser (javascript needs to be enabled)

 * currently, there you can configure the MCU options and send some Fernotron commands

 ### MQTT